Ryael/memoria/README.md

 13. As the site owner, I want to adhere to a specific vision and provide users with a very engaging game via its design and imagery.
     - The consistency of the effects and colours used provide an experience that succeeds bringing many separate parts together to form something that's more than the sum of its parts.
-    - All the backgrounds used are primarly blue with some purple hues to create a colour synergy and the application never deviates from its theme.
+    - All the backgrounds used are primarily blue with some purple hues to create a colour synergy and the application never deviates from its theme.
-    - The game portion of the appliation itself is designed to provide as much feedback to user as possible, hopefully providing them with a highly engaging experience.
+    - The game portion of the application itself is designed to provide as much feedback to user as possible, hopefully providing them with a highly engaging experience.

 14. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
     - Users can find the explanation of the rules, objective, and different difficulties in the Rules & Difficulty section, which covers them succintly.

-15. As the site owner, I want to provide the my social media contacts if users need to report a bug.
+15. As the site owner, I want to provide my social media contacts if users need to report a bug.
     - The Credits section links to the issues page on the relevant GitHub page and explains that this is the ideal place to report bugs.
     - Additionally, users may navigate to the Footer of the application and further navigate to the GitHub via that or send an e-mail altogether.

-16. As the site owner, I want to provide attribution links to the website where I used images from.
+16. As the site owner, I want to provide attribution links to the website where I sourced images from.
     - The attribution links, where the images were found, and who they were designed and uploaded by can all be found within the Credits section, which contains clearly laid-out and high-lighted links.

 17. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.